triamnetwork/triam-docs/docs/overview.md

 ---
 Overview
 ---
-The JavaScript Arm SDK facilitates integration with the [Stellar Horizon API server](#) and submission of Stellar transactions, either on Node.js or in the browser.
+The JavaScript Ria SDK facilitates integration with the [Stellar Horizon API server](#) and submission of Stellar transactions, either on Node.js or in the browser.
 It has two main uses: [querying Horizon](#querying-horizon) and [building, signing, and submitting transactions to the Stellar network](#building-transactions).

 [Building and installing js-arm-sdk](https://armnetwork.github.io/arm-sdk/)<br>
 [Examples of using js-arm-sdk](./examples.md)